Neeraj Grover murder case: Background

 Maria Susairaj was a new and small-time South Indian film actress and Lieutenant Emil Jerome Mathew was her boyfriend.
 Both were said to be getting engaged two months later.
 Neeraj Grover was helping Susairaj to establish a foothold in the television industry and had also arranged few auditions for her.
 Susairaj had once told Mathew that Grover had a crush on her but she did not reciprocate.
 She had reportedly also stayed at Grover's apartment for a few days.
 At the time of the incident, Susairaj was moving into her new rented apartment and Grover was helping her with the move.

 On 6 May 2008, Grover reportedly went to meet Susairaj and was never found again.
 When his friends and family could not trace him for over 24 hours, his family filed a missing person's report.
 Grover's family told police that they suspected the involvement of his female friend in his disappearance.

-Susairaj, when questioned by police claimed that though Grover had met her on Tuesday night, he left at 12 A.M. to meet some friends for a party in Andheri.
+Susairaj, when questioned police claimed that though Grover had met her on Tuesday night, he left at 12 A.M. to meet some friends for a party in Andheri.
 As per various media reports, and as stated by the police, Susairaj continued fabricating stories for 10 days, until she eventually told the police that Mathew had killed Grover in her presence.